 The Group is faced with a number of risks that might derail our progress towards achieving our vision and impact shareholder value.
 This section sets out our key risks and their mitigating measures, arranged by our areas of key strategic focus.
-These key risks are by no means exhaustive or comprehensive, and there may be other risks which may not be known or material at this juncture, but could turn out to become material in the future.
-The risks, impacts and mitigating measures in this section are consistent with the Group's risk register taking into account the outcome of the annual risk assessment by way of an online enterprise risk assessment questionnaire in collaboration with division heads.
+These key risks are by no means exhaustive or comprehensive, and there may be other risks that may not be known or material at this juncture, but could turn out to become material in the future.
+The risks, impacts and mitigating measures in this section are consistent with the Group's risk register, taking into account the outcome of the annual risk assessment process in collaboration with division heads and executive management level including the Risk Management Committee.
 The Group remains vigilant in monitoring the evolving risk landscape and developing appropriate mitigating measures to address these areas of concern.

-1. Investing in Our Fleet (p.
-36-38 Delivering on Our Strategy
+1. Investing in Our Fleet p.34-36 Delivering on Our Strategy